johnalam/F5-Data-Group-Manager/README.md

 Requirements:

-	1- dg-app-dist.zip file from this depository.
+	1- Content of dist-user or dist/F5IQ file from this depository.

+	    *dist/F5IQ is the full version.
+It includes Big-IP device management.
+Allow upload of scripts to Big-IP.
+Also allows managing data-group on each Big-IP.
+Also allows exporting Virtual server configuration to F5 AS3 declarations.
+This version is to be used by admins.

+	    *dist-user lacks the device management.
+To be used by a user.
+Only allows editing the data-groups.

-	    *Expand this file in the nginx root html directory.  /usr/share/nginx/html
+	    *copy these files to the nginx root html directory.  /usr/share/nginx/html

 	2- NGINX web server and reverse proxy.